A Thai Massage school helps villagers

 There were only hard cement floors with thin straw mats and no pillows.
 And privacy was the last thing on anyone’s mind.

-A lot of them were farmers with thick callouses on hands and feet.
-They were either assigned to the herbalists or to the Thai Massage therapists.
+A lot of them were farmers with thick callouses on their hands and feet.
+They were either assigned to the doctor/herbalists or to the Thai Massage therapists.

 We were given 20 minutes for our sessions in order to get through the multitude of people who were seeking help.
 The straw mats were lined up so closely that you had to be careful not to bump into the therapist and client next to you.

-I did not speak any Thai in those days, and the villagers did not speak one word of English, so our only communication was through a translator, or sign language and smiles.
+I did not speak any Thai in those days, and the villagers did not speak a single word of English, so our only communication was through a translator, or sign language and smiles.

 I felt nervous and overwhelmed and doubtful as to my effectiveness.
 But what happened was quite amazing and something that I had not expected at all.